A PROGRAM FOR CURIOUS CHILDREN

 Five worlds.
 Fifty weeks.
 One curious child.

-Across a year, the program moves through five territories of the human story.
-Some weeks they overlap.
-Some weeks one takes the whole hour.
-None of them are subjects on a syllabus — they're invitations into the world.
+Across a year, the program moves through five worlds.
+They are not lessons.
+They are the questions a thinking child cannot help but ask.
+None of them are subjects on a syllabus, they're invitations into the world.

 Fifty weeks, five worlds